 [A] Supervised NAC Output

 [B] Conventional Zone

 [C] Gas Zone Lines configured as Gas Zone 4-20mA will generate an "early warning" signal if the value of the detector output exceeds 12mA, and an "alarm" signal if the value of the detector output exceeds 16mA.
-In order to implement the "early warning" signal, it must be enabled (during the programming phase) on both the control panel and the zone the line belongs.
-The "early warning" signal will stop automatically, if a gas detector exceeds the 12mA "early warning" threshold then returns below this value without reaching the "alarm" threshold.
+During the programming phase it is necessary to enable activation of the early-warning signal on both the control panel and the zone the line belongs to.
+The early warning signal will stop automatically, if the gas detector exceeds the 12mA threshold then returns below this value without reaching the zone alarm threshold.

 [D] Supervised Input

-7.13 Connecting to a PC
+7.12 Connecting to a PC